shared live+work spaces

 What about dogs and cats?

 No we hate animals.
 Awww.
 They are very welcome in your room (as ever you are responsible for any damage) and in fact they're also welcome everywhere else if you check with anyone already there.
-The workspaces and library are always out of bounds.
-If somebody books with an allergy then you must keep them away from all the other common indoor spaces, except the rooftop lounge which is always permitted.
+The focus workspace, library, and main workspace if only one, are always out of bounds.
+Simultaneous bookings between those with allergies and those with pets will be prevented, therefore access is not certain even if there's booking availability.

 Community contract